move-me-to-ipfs-shipyard/Thorin/readme.txt

 - language - my language is clojure
 - installation - i am a desktop program
 - logo - i have no logo, my name, a word - find - defines me
-- binaries - my repository has releases of binaries releases
+- binaries - my repository has no binary releases, only my source code and i say "compile from source" in readme
 - runtime - i run on jvm, i will not be graalvm compiled, i'm not on Jesus level
 - interface - i use cljfx
 - system tray - i say no, i run in foreground